Skip to main content

 The everydrop Filter A is the updated design for newer Whirlpool-family refrigerators.
 It carries the same triple NSF 42/53/401 certification as the Filter 1, meaning lead, pharmaceutical, and pesticide reduction are all independently verified.
 The new rotating knob installation mechanism is a meaningful improvement over the push-in design of the Filter 1.

-At $48, it undercuts the Filter 1 by about $6 while matching its certification level and 200-gallon capacity.
+Priced slightly below the Filter 1, the Filter A matches its certification level and 200-gallon capacity while costing a few dollars less per cartridge.
 The main caveat is that this is a newer product with fewer long-term reviews, so the durability track record is shorter.
 Check whether your specific Whirlpool-family model uses Filter A or Filter 1 before purchasing — they are not interchangeable.

 If your fridge is compatible, the Filter A is a slightly better value than the Filter 1 thanks to the lower price and improved installation design.
 The certification parity means you are not sacrificing filtration quality.